zixinyang9109/P2P/README.md

 ---
 ## P2P Demo

-To test the P2P module, run the following demo script:
+To test the P2P module, we offer several samples.
+Please run the following demo script:

 ```bash
 P2P_Demo/demo.py
 ```

-It will generate a visual output similar to:
+It will generate a visual output like :

 ![plot](./P2P_demo.png)